datastructures-js/binary-search-tree/README.md

 ### BinarySearchTreeNode&lt;T, U&gt;

+#### setKey
+sets the node's key.

 #### getKey
+gets the node's key.

 #### setValue
+sets the node's value.

 #### getValue
+gets the node's value.

 #### setLeft
+sets the node's left child.

 #### getLeft
+gets the node's left child.

 #### hasLeft
+checks if node has a left child.

 #### setRight
+sets the node's right child.

 #### getRight
+gets the node's right child.

 #### hasRight
+checks if node has a right child.

 #### setParent
+sets the node's parent node.

 #### getParent
+gets the node's parent node.

 #### hasParent
+checks if node has a parent node.

 #### isLeaf
+checks if node is a leaf in the tree.

 #### isRoot
+check if node is the root node.

 ### AvlTreeNode&lt;T, U&gt;
 extends <a href="#binarysearchtreenodet-u">BinarySearchTreeNode&lt;T, U&gt;</a> and adds the following methods: